-A preliminary assessment of the existing conditions was carried out by AECOM in Sept21.
+AECOM carried out a preliminary assessment of the existing conditions on September 21.
 This was for the marine assessment.
 The findings from the marine assessment were used in this report.
-In Jan22, MCA and PST conducted an introductory meeting with the Provincial Government and two initial consultations were held at Area 4 and Luova.
-No assessments or consultations were conducted after the Jan22 site.
-A follow-up visit was undertaken in September 20235.
-This was a joint site visit with MCA, PST, Design Engineering team.
-During this visit field observations was conducted, and upon using the marine survey and a number of secondary sources, this ESMP was updated.
+On January 22, MCA and PST conducted an introductory meeting with the Provincial Government, and two initial consultations were held at Area 4 and Luova.
+No assessments or consultations were conducted after the January 2022 site.
+A follow-up visit was undertaken in September 2023This was a joint site visit with the MCA, PST, and Design Engineering teams.
+During this visit, field observations were conducted, and this ESMP was updated using the marine survey and a number of secondary sources.